 - There is a warm up before we go on the water – take part and if you want to lead this there are instructions provided.

-- Collect a paddle from the shed
+- Collect a paddle.

 - There is a cool down after paddling – again we are always looking for volunteers to lead this.

-The river and weather
+The lake and weather

-Paddling all depends on the river conditions and of course the weather (strong wind is our enemy!)
+Paddling all depends on the water conditions and of course the weather (strong wind is our enemy!)
 Using the apps listed below a small group check the indications in the days leading up to a paddle and make decisions together via a weather WhatsApp group.
-If this interests you then let Anne Marie or Sarah know and they will join you up to be part of that activity.
+If this interests you then let Anne Marie know and they will join you up to be part of that activity.

 EA river boards